stedman/stedman.dev/src/_posts/2020-05-11-watching-sass-in-11ty.md

   - sass
 ---

-I've been using [node-sass](https://github.com/sass/node-sass) in my [11ty](https://11ty.dev/) workflow for awhile now but haven't been able to get the `--watch` flag to work.
-So while Browsersync automatically refreshes the browser for content and template changes, I needed to manually rebuild the Sass files and refresh the browser.
+I've been using [node-sass](https://github.com/sass/node-sass) in my [11ty](https://11ty.dev/) workflow for awhile now but haven't been able to get the `--watch` flag to work to my satisfaction.
+For instance, while Browsersync automatically refreshes the browser for content and template changes, it didn't rebuild my Sass files and then refresh the browser.

-Well, I finally had enough and hacked a solution that works for me.
-It might just work for you so I'm sharing the details here.
+Well, I finally had enough of the manual labor and found [a Mathieu Huot solution](https://dev.to/mathieuhuot/processing-sass-with-11ty-5a09) that sorta worked for me.
+I made a few tweaks that I hope he doesn't mind:

+* I don't have a lot of Sass files to process and my render times were in the 125ms range.
+So I chose the simplicity of a synchronous process instead of a promise-based one.
+Bonus: I get to skip a dependency (`fs-extra`).
+* Rather than introduce an environment variable (e.g., `dev`) to toggle the start of this script (and prevent it running it in production), I look for the `--watch` process argument.
+It's present when Eleventy is fired up in dev mode: `node eleventy --serve --watch`.

-> UPDATE (2020-09-15): I recently came across an [Egghead tutorial on Sass compiling](https://egghead.io/lessons/11ty-add-sass-compiling-and-watch-for-changes-in-eleventy-11ty) that may have a better solution.
-They are using pure [Sass](https://www.npmjs.com/package/sass) instead of the `node-sass` (LibSass wrapper) package that I've been using.
-I will test this approach soon and post an update here.
+> UPDATE (2020-09-15): I recently came across an [Egghead tutorial on Sass compiling](https://egghead.io/lessons/11ty-add-sass-compiling-and-watch-for-changes-in-eleventy-11ty) that may work better for you.

+## Let's go

 1. Make sure `node-sass` is installed.